-Those who decided to work after graduating from high school could still change paths, especially if you discover that your employer has a tuition reimbursement program.
+Those of you who decided to work after graduating from high school could still change paths, especially if you discover that your employer has a tuition reimbursement program.

 Not sure if they do?

-Check your benefits package – this is often included on the document you signed on when you joined the company.
+Check your benefits package.
+This is often included in the document you signed when you joined the company.

 Some employers allow you to take any course you want, while others would only shoulder a degree that could improve your skill, which will eventually help you do your job within the company more effectively.

 The amount a company pays for will also differ.
-Rules, such as the grades you need to maintain, will also be different between companies.
+Rules, such as the GPA you need to maintain or if you need to stay at your company for a number of years after receiving the reimbursement, will also be different between companies.

-The good thing about tuition reimbursement is that you can ask around before joining a particular company.
+The good thing about tuition reimbursement is that you can ask around if they offer this perk before joining a particular company.

 2. Join the U.S. Military